rpgreview/papersandpaychecks/cow-orkers.md

 The language continuum can also represent temporal changes.
 For example, Early Modern English (the English of the King James Bible, or Shakespearean English) can be considered a dialect, Middle English (Chaucerian) as a sister language, and Old English (Anglo-Saxon) as a related language.

+As an auxillary language, Esperanto is a sister language to all Germanic or Romance languages

 The following is a list of the top fifteen languages in the world by total number of speakers (first language and additional) and some major default values.
+Note that in some cases the "sister language" (e.g., Hindi and Urdu) refers to the written form only and in terms of a spoken language they are dialects. .

 English.
 Spoken as a first language of 378 million in the United States, Great Britain, Canada, Australia, South Africa, Ireland, New Zealand etc. Spoken as an additional language to 744 million primarily in India, Europe, southern Africa, Philipines.
 Largely considered the "world language"  of contemporary times.
 Distantly related to all Indo-European languages, related to all Germanic languages, sister language to Frisian and Scots.
 Dialects include Received Pronounciation, General American, Singlish, Australian-New Zealand English.